d12frosted/elpa-mirror/gnu/comint-mime-readme.txt

 3 Todos
 ═══════

-  • It should be possible to support at least Matplotlib in the standard Python interpreter.
-  • Improve the HTML rendering for numeric tables
+  • Improve the HTML rendering of numeric tables

 4 Contributing